Evidence and quantification of memory effects in competitive first passage events: Generalization of the theory to

 \section{Generalization of the theory to $d\ge1$}

-Here we consider the case of spatial dimension $d\ge1$.
-In this case we have to specify that the target search problem takes place in a finite confining volume (which is not seen at all if $d=1$ with two targets).
-The position $\ve[r](t)$ is now a vector $(x_1(t),x_2(t),...,x_d(t))$ and the centers of the targets are located at $\ve[r]_1$ and $\ve[r]_2$, these targets have radius $a$ and are inside a large confining volume $V$.
+Here we consider the case of spatial dimension $d\ge1$. {Let us first derive general formulas for the splitting probability for a random walker of position $\ve[r](t)=(x_1(t),x_2(t),...,x_d(t))$ which has non-smooth trajectories.
+To the difference of the $d=1$ case, we assume that the dynamics occurs in confinement, so that the pdf of positions, which we call $p^c(\ve[r],t)$, tends to a stationary value $p_s^c$ for $t\to\infty$.} The centers of the targets are located at $\ve[r]_1$ and $\ve[r]_2$, these targets have radius $a$ and are inside a large confining volume $V$.
 We first write the generalized renewal equation: